code-kern-ai/refinery/README.md

     <a href="https://www.kern.ai/"><img src="https://img.shields.io/badge/Website-white.svg" alt="Website"></a>
 </p>

 Kern AI refinery (abbr. _refinery_) is like the data-centric sibling of your favorite programming environment.
-It provides an easy-to-use interface for weak supervision as well as extensive data management, neural search and monitoring to ensure that the quality of your training data is as good as possible (see our [glossary](#🏫-glossary) for more information on the named technologies).
+It provides an easy-to-use interface for weak supervision as well as extensive data management, neural search and monitoring to ensure that the quality of your training data is as good as possible.

 _refinery_ doesn't get rid of manual labeling, but it makes sure that your valuable time is spent well.